SherryS997/coronavirus-app/README.md

-# coronavirus-web-page
+# Coronavirus App
-A web page showing the current covid stats, but the api no longer works
+An app, built in flutter, showing the current covid stats, but the api no longer works.